 Mike left The Haskell Company in 2002 to join Structures International, LLC.
 He has continued to apply his extensive knowledge of various structural systems and building materials including structural steel, light gage steel, precast and prestressed concrete, reinforced masonry, and wood.
 His portfolio of work has expanded to include luxury oceanfront homes, multilevel commercial buildings and condominiums, distribution centers, and heavy industrial facilities.

 Mike is also OSHA 30 certified in the construction industry.

 John Grady earned a Bachelor of Science in Civil Engineering degree from Ohio University with a concentration in Structures.
-He has completed both civil and structural professional engineering examinations and is a licensed Professional Engineer in three states.
+He has completed both civil and structural professional engineering examinations and is a licensed Professional Engineer in nine states.
 John is also a certified Model Law Structural Engineer (MLSE) and is certified by the Structural Engineering Certification Board (SECB).

 John began his career as a structural engineer for GPD Group in Akron, Ohio.
 His responsibilities at GPD included structural analysis of telecommunication towers including self-supported steel lattice towers, guyed towers, and monopole towers.
 John was responsible for analyzing tower structures and their supporting foundations for new antenna and equipment loadings.
 Where tower structures or their foundations were found to be deficient, John was responsible for designing structural modifications to bring the tower structure and their foundations into compliance with the governing codes.